Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

     sudo apt-get install python3.5 -y

-To install PIP3.5, run the following:
+Python 3.5 should come with pip, but for if some reason you don't have it, run the following:

     wget https://bootstrap.pypa.io/get-pip.py
     sudo python3.5 get-pip.py